sitangruan/angular2/README.md

 In root folder run the two commands to create the image and then run the container: docker compose build --no-cahe docker compose up
+After the contaienr is running, you can access the page via http://localhost:8080 where 8080 is mapped host port number.
+You can change the ports mapping in the docker-compose.yml file.

 It is using Tailwind css to support easy responsive layout.
 Initially it was using less for stylesheet format but then was changed to css because less has some conflict with Tailwind in new versions.